 Abide by Your Contract Terms

 A hurricane doesn’t necessarily excuse parties from honoring their contractual obligations.
 However, parties should understand their rights and responsibilities for unusual weather.
 Typically, contracts should address circumstances for absolving a contractor of the responsibility of delays to mitigate harsh consequences when delays are beyond the contractor’s control.
-This is why a reputable Tampa construction lawyer is critical.
+This is why a reputable Charlotte construction lawyer is critical.
 A construction lawyer can ensure your contracts address the potential for unpredictable events such as a hurricane and can incorporate provisions such as a force majeure clause in the contract to deal with these sort of issues.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.